arc42/quality.arc42.org-site/qualities/T/_posts/2022-12-28-time-to-market.md

 permalink: /qualities/time-to-market
 ---

+Synonym: Speed-to-Market

 <div class="arc42-help" markdown="1">

-Time to marketis the length of time it takes to bring a product or product-feature  from conception to production.
+Time to market is the length of time it takes to bring a product or product-feature  from conception to production.

 <hr>
 Time to market" in software engineering refers to the duration it takes to develop, test, and release a software product or feature from its initial conception.